 What are the Benefits of CBD?

 When something “non-traditional” undergoes a study, the number of necessary studies seems to be 10-fold in comparison to conventional pharmaceuticals.
 CBD oil benefits appear to be clear in some areas and murky in others.
 However, healthcare professionals are touting CBD benefits for everything from anxiety to schizophrenia.
-In this case, I’ll only address the benefits of CBD supported specifically by adequate data which includes the following:
+In this case, I’ll only address the benefits of CBD (always as part of whole hemp compounds) supported specifically by adequate data which includes the following:

 - Nausea control for cancer patients receiving chemotherapy

 - Possible (future) anti-metastatic effects for cancer patients